Acupuncture for Fertility

 - Gestational Carpal Tunnel

-As your due date nears, some women use acupuncture to facilitate a faster, easier delivery.
-Between weeks 39-41, acupuncture can be used to induce labor naturally, reducing the need for medical induction or the possible need for a c-section.
+As your due date nears, many women like to use acupuncture to facilitate a faster, easier delivery.
+Between weeks 37-41, acupuncture can be used to induce labor naturally, reducing the need for medical induction or the possible need for a c-section.
+If you would like to avoid Pitocin or using epidurals for labor, acupuncture is worth a try!

-Moxibustion therapy is famous for it’s ability to turn a breech baby to head down position, in order to allow for natural delivery.
-Moxibustion treatment is the burning of an herb called Ai Ye in chinese, or you may be familiar with it’s western name, Mugwort, to warm and stimulate acupuncture points.
+Moxibustion therapy is famous for its ability to turn a breech baby to head down position, in order to allow for natural delivery.
+Moxibustion treatment involves the burning of an herb called Mugwort, to warm and stimulate special acupuncture points.
 Moxa sticks are burned over acupuncture point UB67 (Zhi Yin), which is located near the outer corner of the nail on the little toe, bilaterally.

 Moxa treatment is done daily until the baby turns.
-Since treatment is done daily, I will demonstrate the technique, teach the couple how it is done, and provide handouts for reference as well as the moxa sticks for use at home.
-Acupuncture is done 2-3 times a week in conjunction with moxibustion for 2-3 weeks, or until the baby turns.
-Moxa treatments to turn a breech baby are best started around week 34-36.
+Since treatment is done daily, I will demonstrate the technique, teach the couple how it is done, and provide handouts for reference as well as the moxa supplies for use at home.
+Acupuncture is done 1-2 times a week in conjunction with moxibustion for 2-3 weeks, or until the baby turns.
+Moxa treatments to turn a breech baby are best started around week 34-36, however I have had success turning a baby as late as 37 weeks if physical circumstances allow.